osisoft/AVEVA-Adapter/shared-content/troubleshooting/troubleshooting.md

    **Note:** To disable debugging, set the **DebugExpiration** property to `null`.
 2. Navigate to the debugging folder to review the logs.

-**Note:** We do recommend enabling the egress debugging feature for a limited time to avoid running out of disk space.
+**Note:** We recommend enabling the egress debugging feature for a limited time to avoid running out of disk space.

 Date and time strings should use the following formats: